MultimodalUniverse/MultimodalUniverse/scripts/manga/README.md

 ```
 This will submit a series of transfer requests, which you can track from the globus website.

-By default this will only download the IFU data cubes and the DRPall summary catalog file.
+By default, this will only download the IFU data cubes and the DRPall summary catalog file, i.e. `--product cubes`.
 To also download the maps data, you need to set `--product maps`.
-To download everything, run
+To download everything, run both
 ```bash
 # download cubes
 python globus_transfer.py --destination_endpoint_id [endpoint_UUID] --destination_path [endpoint_download_path] --client_id [globus_client_id] -p cubes